-Shipping Rates Set to Increase: Now’s the Time to Audit Your Auditing Practices
+Shipping Rates Set to Increase: Now’s the Time to Review Your Auditing Practices

 The facts surrounding freight invoices are prevalent.
 As many as 12% of all freight invoices are incorrect — a number that jumps to as high as 30% when dealing with ocean invoices.
 Auditing needs to be a priority for every shipper, now more than ever.
-Freight rates have been steadily climbing for weeks now, and they’re likely to continue their upwards trend into 2021 and beyond.
+Freight rates have risen for the past 2 years, and they’re likely not to decrease for the foreseeable future.
 Thorough invoice auditing policies are the only thing standing in the way of SIMM (standard initial margin model) and lost profits at a time when both matter significantly.

-Spot prices for independent freight carriers have been on the rise through the back half of 2020, and 2021 is set to see rate hikes from some of the largest global carriers.
-FedEx has already announced a 4.9% rate hike on its U.S. domestic, U.S. export, and U.S. import services.
-The United Parcel Service (UPS) has followed suit, mirroring the 4.9% increase in its own UPS Ground, UPS Air, and International services.
+Spot prices for independent freight carriers rose through the back half of 2020, 2021 and 2022 and we saw rate hikes from some of the largest global carriers.
+FedEx has announced a 4.9% rate hike on its U.S. domestic, U.S. export, and U.S. import services.
+The United Parcel Service (UPS) followed suit, mirroring the 4.9% increase in its own UPS Ground, UPS Air, and International services.

-While it’s not uncommon to see a rate hike announced at the beginning of each new year, 2021 stands to witness a significant uptick in prices.
+While it’s not uncommon to see a rate hike announced at the beginning of each new year, 2021 & 2022 saw witness to a significant uptick in prices.
 For context, the increase from 2018 to 2019 was just 1.81%.
 The driving factor behind such a significant increase is, of course, significant demand for freight handling during the COVID-19 pandemic.